-The New Zealand bird banding scheme officially started in 1950 with OSNZ & R. A. Falla (Director of Dominion Museum) using a 1947 government grant of £50 to purchase bands from America.
-One of the first to use these bands was Fred Kinsky who banded black-backed gull chicks at Baring Head from 1951-1953.
-Fred later became the convener of the Banding Scheme on 1 April 1956.
-Fred introduced standard recording sheets for banding and recovering birds, comprehensive annual reports of banding operations (by species, locality, and operator) and recoveries.
+The New Zealand bird banding scheme officially started in 1950 with the Ornithological Society of New Zealand (OSNZ) & R. A. Falla (Director of Dominion Museum) using a 1947 government grant of £50 to purchase bands from America.
+One of the first to use these bands was F. C. Kinsky who banded black-backed gull chicks at Baring Head from 1951-1953.
+Kinsky later became the convener of the Banding Scheme on 1 April 1956, significantly contributing to the scheme's data collection, and creating comprehensive annual reports of banding operations (by species, locality, and operator) and recoveries.
 The number of active banders, fostered by his encouragement, grew from 22 to 55.
 The average number of birds banded per year almost quadrupled, from fewer than 4000 during the early years, to almost 16,000.
-Each year that Fred Kinsky was the scheme's convenor (except 1957) a new record was set for the number of birds banded.
+Each year that Kinsky was the Scheme's convenor (except 1957) a new record was set for the number of birds banded.
 Numbers of annual recoveries and repeats also grew from 362 to 4581.
+He became the curator of birds at the Dominion Museum in 1963.

-For those interested in further reading his obituary, this can be found at: Friedrich-Carl Kinsky (1911-1999); His life and contributions to bird study in New Zealand (birdsnz.org.nz)
+For those interested in further reading his obituary, it was published by Notornis (the New Zealand ornithological journal of Birds NZ) and can be downloaded at: Friedrich-Carl Kinsky (1911-1999); His life and contributions to bird study in New Zealand (birdsnz.org.nz)